Frequently Asked Questions - Opticians

 • Partnership: Formation agreement, copy of Business License, ownership information.

-• Corporation: Ownership information, articles of incorporation, list of officers, letter of good standing from Secretary of State from the state in which it was formed, foreign corporation documentation if applicable.
+• Corporation: Ownership information, Articles of Incorporation, list of officers, foreign corporation documentation if applicable.

-All Registered Dispensing Optician business will have to submit a copy of the fully signed lease agreement for the location you are applying for.
-A Registered Dispensing Optician business with Optometrists and/or Ophthalmologists practicing at that location will need to submit a copy of the Sublease and/or maintenance agreements.
+All Registered Dispensing Optician business type applicants will have to submit a copy of the fully signed lease agreement for the location you are applying for.
+A Registered Dispensing Ophthalmic Business with Optometrists and/or Ophthalmologists practicing at that location will need to submit a copy of the Sublease and/or maintenance agreements.

 Please note: The Board does not provide legal advice on forming these entity types or how to complete these documents.
 You may wish to consult with an attorney, accountant, or professional association.

-Optical businesses in California are not permitted to register as Limited Liability Corporations (LLCs).
+Optical businesses in California are not permitted to register as Limited Liability Companies (LLCs).

 9. Do I need to submit a notarized copy of the application?
 Do I need to submit a picture?